 Where to find your jewelry treasure?

-Of course, you might go after the Holy Grail or buying a treasure map and try to find a jewelry treasure or your golden pot on an inhabitable island in the middle of the Pacific.
-But there is another way, that is much easier and more security that you find your jewelry treasure.
+Of course, you might go after the Holy Grail or buy a treasure map and try to find a jewelry treasure or your golden pot on an inhabitable island in the middle of the Pacific.
+But there is another way, that is much easier and more secure than you find your jewelry treasure.

 There are two ways to find your jewelry treasure (forget about the pot of gold):

 - Over the years you collected a lot of jewelry.
 Jewelry that is now out of date, broken, parts are lost (especially earrings), beads, etc. They stay in a jewelry box eating dust and taking room.

 - Or you inherit jewelry from your mother, aunt, or other family members.
 You don’t like the style, the color or it is even broken, etc. But for memory’s sake, you don’t want to get rid of that jewelry.